BioDT/bfm-model/README.md

 > [!NOTE]
 > It requires the production of at least one Batch and supply it via the dataloder!
+> The model weights available are from the Small model.
+We will update the scripts and the results with the Medium model weights when they become available.

 ## Prepare and upload model weights
 First you need to make the weights **safe** by using `safetensors`.